-The Walk Centre is a pre-primary and primary school, located in Nakuru, and set up in 2005.
-The schools educate 230 children from the age of four to 14 years.
+The Walk Centre is a pre-primary and primary school located in Nakuru, and set up in 2005.
+The schools educate 230 children from the ages of 4 to 14 years.

-Alex and Patricia, who established the project, recognised the extreme cases of poverty in their local area, where many children live and work on the dumpsite looking for food and valuable materials which their families can sell in order to survive.
-Alex and Patricia wanted to provide a safe place for the children to play and learn and were able to secure a temporary site to rent.
-They initially invited 60 children to attend the Centre, where they could receive a basic education and daily meal.
+Alex and Patricia Maina, who founded The Walk Centre, recognised the extreme cases of poverty in their local area, where many children live and work on the dumpsite looking for food and valuable materials which their families can sell in order to survive.
+Alex and Patricia wanted to provide a safe place for the children to play and learn, and were able to secure a temporary site to rent.
+They initially invited 60 children to attend the Centre, where they were provided with a basic education and daily meal.

-As the school grew to over 100 pupils, there was need for more space and a permanent site was located.
+When pupil numbers surpassed 100, there was need for more space, and a permanent site was located.
 In 2006, The Walk Centre was officially registered as a pre-primary school.
-By this time, the school was providing an education and daily meal for 120 children.
+By this time, the school was providing education and nourishment to 120 children.

-In 2014, the centre opened its first primary class, standard one, for students aged six so that the children could continue their education at The Walk Centre for one further year past nursery level.
+In 2014, the centre opened its first primary class – standard one, for students aged six – so that children had the opportunity to continue their education at The Walk Centre past nursery level, albeit for just one year.

 In 2015, Alex had a vision to build a primary school for The Walk Centre.
 A number of different stakeholders teamed up to fundraise and make this dream a reality.
 In two years, £82,000 was raised and The Walk Centre Primary School was constructed, complete with ten classrooms and the provisions to educate hundreds of young Kenyans for years to come.